HISTORY

 • The Mulvihill Preserves in Bridgehampton

-• Elliston Park and Tuckahoe Swamp in the North Sea
+• Elliston Park and Tuckahoe Woods & Tuckahoe Swamp in the North Sea

 • Red Creek, Hubbard, Sears Bellows, and Munn’s Park in Hampton Bays

 Please check out our monthly hike schedule to see when we hike these favorite trails.
-If you have a favorite hike that’s not listed, give us a call and volunteer to lead a hike for STPS on your favorite trail!
+If you have a favorite hike that’s not listed, let us know and volunteer to lead a hike for STPS!

 SOUTHAMPTON TRAILS